cloud-instruments/DevicesProtocols/CIUP/ciupServer/ReadMe.txt

 Server application for Cloud Instruments Unified Protocol

-Basic use (Emulation): ciupServer.exe 10000
+Basic use (Emulation):

+ciupServer.exe 10000

-open UDP port 10000 and listen to commands start command start a thread to send data to client
+open TCP port 10000 and listen to commands start command start a thread to send data to client

 ciupServer receive data from any of the supported HW and send data via TCP